alinush/alinush.github.io/_posts/2025-08-25-on-the-moral-character-of-cryptographic-work.md

 "Morality" can be nothing but a luxury for most of us, as our livelihood depends on working for someone else and thus on deferring morality to them or their superiors.
 Plus, this is hardly the only difficulty.
 Determining what it means for **you, personally,** to act morally in the world is no trivial task.
-Sure, you may philosophically-investigate the manner: e.g., Aristotle, Kant, Stuart Mill, Rawls, etc.
+You could philosophically-investigate the manner (Aristotle, Kant, Stuart Mill, Rawls, etc.) but, as interesting and as informative as that may be, you may find that:

-As interesting and as informative as that may be, I find that "In _theory_, practice and theory are the same.
+ > "In _theory_, practice and theory are the same.
 In **practice**, they are not."

 More disturbingly, "morality" sometimes degenerates into performative virtue-signalling, turning into a weapon to be used against the "immoral."
 This is not at all what this blog post is trying to do: you do you, man.
 Live and let live.
+<small>(In this case: exponentiate and let others exponentiate.)</small>

 For me, a guiding principle is that my _immediate_ responsibilities to myself, to my family should probably trump my _remote_ responsibilities to our society.
 After all, wouldn't it be arrogant (even dangerous?) to adopt responsibility for an entire nation when I barely have my own proverbial house in order?